edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0012-DeviceService-Filters.md

 - create the filter
 - invoke the filtering functions

+At this time, custom filters will not be supported as the custom filters would not be known by the SDK and therefore could not be specified in configuration.
+This is consistent with the app functions SDK and filtering.

 #### Function Inflection Point

 When instructed to "get" new readings, the function [`execReadDeviceResource`](https://github.com/edgexfoundry/device-sdk-go/blob/0bbcb663a9153978e7e9ef8c297d5988e58906d0/internal/handler/command.go) is called which subsequently calls on the the device service driver's `HandleReadCommands` function to get the latest sensor values from the device.
 The driver's `HandleReadCommands` returns the sensor reading data (via array of CommandValues) to be put into an event.

 After receiving the `CommandValues` the `execReadDeviceResource` function calls the `cvsToEvent` function convert the `CommandValues` into and `Event/Reading` objects (from `go-mod-core-contracts`) and returns this model to be sent via REST to core data by the rest of the SDK.

-It is precisely after the convert to `Event/Reading` objects and before returning that result in `execReadDeviceResource` function that the device service should invoke the required filter functions.
+It is precisely after the convert to `Event/Reading` objects and before returning that result in `common.SendEvent` (in utils.go) function that the device service should invoke the required filter functions.

+Events containing binary values (event.HasBinaryValue), will not be filtered.
+Future releases may include binary value filters.

 !!!
 TODO
     *Where and how would this work for Async events?
 Need help from the DS team.*